g0v-data/g0v-hackmd-archive/notes/BQWOmzxNQZSMv5oxdPX7UA.md

 To utilize reCAPTCHA v3 in your Vue.js application, you must complete a few essential steps such as obtaining important credentials and integrating the reCAPTCHA plugin into the Vue project.
 The purpose of this section is to guide you through these processes so that you can do it smoothly with better protection for your app and also ensure a seamless usage experience for users.

 ### Obtaining your Site and Secret Key
 The first step in preparing reCAPTCHA v3 is to obtain your site key and secret key from Google.
 These keys are key to activating reCAPTCHA on your site.
-To get started, visit the Google reCAPTCHA site and sign in with your Google account.
+To get started, visit the Google reCAPTCHA [site](https://www.google.com/recaptcha/admin/create) and sign in with your Google account.
 After you have logged in, you will be required to add your website by entering some label (for reference purposes) and selecting the type as reCAPTCHA v3.

 In addition, you will also need to specify the domains where you want to use reCAPTCHA.
 Google will then create a site key along with a secret key, depending on the provided information.
 The front-end code makes use of the site key, while the server side uses a secret key for verifying the reCAPTCHA response.

 ### Installation
 After obtaining your site key, the next thing is to set up and configure reCAPTCHA v3 in your Vue.js application.
 Installing and setting up reCAPTCHA on Vue.js is quite easy compared to other methods of integration because it has different ways of making it work.
-One of these ways includes the use of plugins, where several Vue plugins are able to make the whole process simpler, such as vue-recaptcha-v3.
-To get the plugin installed, you can either use npm or yarn, depending on which one you like better for managing packages.
+One of these ways includes the use of plugins, where several Vue plugins are able to make the whole process simpler, such as `vue-recaptcha-v3`.
+To get the plugin installed, you can either use [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/), depending on which one you like better for managing packages.

 Simply enter this command within your project’s directory: